 The 8,000 seats Jenkins Arena can also be transformed into a premier concert space.
 The Lakeland City Center has hosted some of the best musicians in American history, like Elvis Presley, Bon Jovi, and Duran Duran.

-Guests have flexible ticketing options, where they can mix and match between three of the season’s offerings and receive 10% off dining in the “Build-A-Series” package.
-Make sure to check out the Center-Stage Cafe for a fine-dining experience before your show!
+Guests have flexible ticketing options and make sure to check out the Center-Stage Cafe for a fine-dining experience before your show!

 At the very center of the city is one of the best places to go in Lakeland to enjoy and reconnect with nature.
 Lake Hollingsworth is over 350 acres in area, and outflows to the Peace River which empties into the Gulf of Mexico.